3lackrukh/atlas-live_codes/singly_linked_lists/README.md

 ## Introduction<a name="introduction"></a>

-Welcome to the world of linked lists As Atlas T1 students, you're embarking on a journey to understand one of the most fundamental data structures in computer science.
+Welcome to the world of linked lists!
+As Atlas T1 students, you're embarking on a journey to understand one of the most fundamental data structures in computer science.
 Linked lists offer a flexible and efficient way to store and manipulate collections of data, providing a dynamic alternative to traditional arrays.

 ## Understanding Structs<a name="understanding-structs"></a>